abhiviv/form/README.md

 # form
-i have created a from
+i have created a bill from.
+In html and we can connect it later. you can see it.